Road running

 Road running is the sport of running on a measured course over an established road.
 This differs from track and field on a regular track and cross country running over natural terrain.

 These events are usually classified as long-distance according to athletics terminology, with races typically ranging from 5 kilometers to 42.2 kilometers in the marathon.
 They may involve large numbers of runners or wheelchair entrants.
-The four most common IAAF recognized distances for road running events are 5K runs, 10K runs, half marathons and marathons.
+Since the late 2010, some road running events also offer Nordic Walking as a separate competition along the same route.
+The four most common World Athletics recognized distances for road running events are 5K runs, 10K runs, half marathons and marathons.

 Running on the road is an alternative surface to running on a trail, track, or treadmill.
 For many people looking to participate in running as an activity or sport, there are multiple opportunities that can be found on the road.

 Road running is one of several forms of road racing, which also includes road bicycle racing and motor vehicle road racing.

-IAAF

-The international governing body for road racing is the IAAF.
-The IAAF aims to set the standards for competitions by ensuring that all participants are drug-free and that all equipment used is legal.
-The IAAF measures each race course to give it an IAAF certification rating.
-Once a race course is certified, the course can be counted for different records or rankings.